Zacks Investment Research Lowers Cypress Environmental Partners (NYSE:CELP) to Sell

 Separately, ValuEngine cut Cypress Environmental Partners from a hold rating to a sell rating in a research note on Tuesday, September 1st.

 Cypress Environmental Partners (NYSE:CELP) last announced its quarterly earnings data on Thursday, August 13th.
 The oil and gas company reported ($0.11) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.08) by ($0.03).
 The company had revenue of $51.69 million during the quarter, compared to analysts’ expectations of $63.00 million.
 Cypress Environmental Partners had a net margin of 2.48% and a return on equity of 75.27%.
-Analysts predict that Cypress Environmental Partners will post -0.47 EPS for the current year.
+On average, analysts anticipate that Cypress Environmental Partners will post -0.47 EPS for the current fiscal year.

-A hedge fund recently raised its stake in Cypress Environmental Partners stock.
+An institutional investor recently raised its position in Cypress Environmental Partners stock.
 Morgan Stanley increased its holdings in shares of Cypress Environmental Partners, L.P.
 (NYSE:CELP) by 52.9% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The fund owned 57,746 shares of the oil and gas company’s stock after purchasing an additional 19,972 shares during the quarter.
 Morgan Stanley owned approximately 0.47% of Cypress Environmental Partners worth $256,000 at the end of the most recent quarter.
-1.55% of the stock is owned by institutional investors.
+Institutional investors and hedge funds own 1.55% of the company’s stock.

 About Cypress Environmental Partners